-We comply with accounting and disclosure requirements of the Financial Accounting Standards Board ('FASB") ASC Topic 260, Earnings Per Share.
+We comply with accounting and disclosure requirements of ASC Topic 260, Earnings Per Share.
 Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period, excluding common stock subject to forfeiture.
 Remeasurement associated with the redeemable shares of common stock is excluded from net loss per share as the redemption value approximates fair value.
-At December 31, 2022 and 2021, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of common stock and then share in our earnings.
+At December 31, 2023 and 2022, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of common stock and then share in our earnings.
 As a result, diluted loss per share is the same as basic loss per share for the period presented.